-Prerequisite(s): BFIN 2410 Financial Management 2 or BFIN 2006 Financial Management
+Prerequisite(s): Financial Management module BFIN 2409 and BFIN 2410 Financial Management 1 & 2, respectively.
+The 3-credit BFIN 2006 Financial Management course satisfies the prerequisite requirement for this course.

 This course examines several important short-term financial issues and challenges confronting companies.
 Topics include cash forecasting and cash management, including a focus on the interactions among current assets and liabilities; budgeting and forecasting techniques and issues; and foreign exchange rate risk and management.
 Particular emphasis is on the organizational tensions, including strategic compromises that arise in managing working capital and budgets.